 Take 1,000-2,000 mg of DLPA on an empty stomach an hour before meals up to 3 times daily during opiate withdrawal.
 Most people benefit from taking DLPA for at least 1-3 months after coming off opiates.
 This will supply your body with an abundance of dopamine and endorphins, the two primary mood-enhancing neurotransmitters that become severely deficient during opiate withdrawal.

-Taking one of these special baths can promote the production of ATP (increases energy) and serotonin (makes you feel emotionally relaxed), flush toxins from the body, and improve the aborption of nutrients.
-Pour 2 cups of epsom salt into a hot bath and soak for as long as the water is hot (20-40 minutes).
+Taking one of these special baths can promote the production of ATP (increases energy) and serotonin (makes you feel emotionally relaxed), flush toxins from the body, and improve the absorption of nutrients.
+Pour 2 cups of Epsom salt into a hot bath and soak for as long as the water is hot (20-40 minutes).